Symphony No. 90 (Haydn): Movements

+It is in standard four-movement form:

 The second movement is in double variation form with a corresponding theme in F minor and consisting of instrument solos for each variation of the first theme.

 The finale contains one of Haydn's more famous jokes.
 Soon after the recapitulation starts, the music arrives at a rousing and unexpected "ending" in C major followed by four measures of silence which leads the audience to believe the symphony may have actually finished.
 Instead, the first theme quietly resumes in the remote key of D♭ major.